North Sea Boats: X38 Catamaran

 The X38 is a 12.3 m, stepped-hull, power catamaran designed for passenger transfers, diving, conservation, patrol, and combat operations.
 It can also be used for law enforcement, medical evacuations, and rescue operations.

 Tank Boat

 The X18 Tank Boat is a catamaran design for coastal and riverine environments, with design and naval architecture by LOMOcean Marine.
 It has a crew of 6, and will also carry a High-speed Interdiction RIB for boarding and SEAL insertion.
 The main weapon system of the X18 Tank Boat is the CMI Defense Cockerill 3105.
 The 105 mm gun is also capable of firing the Cockerill Falarick 105 Gun Launched Anti-Tank Guided Missile (GLATGM).
 It can be augmented with a Bofors LEMUR Remote Weapons Systems incorporating 7.62 – 30 mm GPMG/ Cannon.
 In April 2021, a working prototype underwent testing.
 The prototype however uses 30 mm cannon as its main gun.

+X33 (USV)

+The X33 (also referred to as X33 KSR) is a high-speed coastal platform being developed as a hybrid manned and unmanned surface vessel (USV).
+At Indo Defence 2025, it was presented as an unmanned surface vehicle intended for offensive coastal operations.